-- 1. After approval by the school board, the wellness policy will be implemented throughout the school district. - 2.
-The school district will post its wellness policy on its website, to the extent it maintains a website.
+- 1. After approval by the school board, the wellness policy will be implemented throughout the charter school. - 2.
+The charter school will post its wellness policy on its website, to the extent it maintains a website.

 B. Annual Reporting

 The Wellness Coordinator will annually inform the public about the content and implementation of the wellness policy and make the policy and any updates to the policy available to the public.